fluxcd/source-controller/docs/spec/v1beta2/gitrepositories.md

 #### SSH authentication

-To authenticate towards a Git repository over SSH, the referenced Secret is expected to contain `.data.identity`, `.data.identity.pub` and `known_hosts` fields.
-With the respective private and public key of the SSH key pair, and the host keys of the Git repository.
+To authenticate towards a Git repository over SSH, the referenced Secret is expected to contain `.data.identity` and `known_hosts` fields.
+With the respective private key of the SSH key pair, and the host keys of the Git repository.

 ```yaml
 ---